Kanpur: Air

 Kanpur Airport is a domestic airport and has direct scheduled commercial non-stop flights to New Delhi, Mumbai, Hyderabad and Bangalore.
 The nearest international airport to the city is the Chaudhary Charan Singh International Airport in Lucknow, which is around 77.1 km away.

 Rail

-Indian Railways: Kanpur Central is a major railhead and is among the busiest railway stations in the country.
+Kanpur Central is a major railhead and is among the busiest railway stations in the country.
 Rail routes connect it to all major cities in the state and the country.
-It is an A-1 category railway station that comes under the Prayagraj railway division of North Central Railway zone of Indian Railways.
+It is an A-1 category railway station that comes under the Prayagraj railway division of the North Central Railway zone of Indian Railways.
 Around 300 trains pass through it daily.
-The city of Kanpur has eleven railway stations in addition to the main Kanpur Central:
+Kanpur has eleven railway stations in addition to the main Kanpur Central: